-A. S ement of Goals and Values tional: Form valid if left blank) nt to say something about my goals and values, and especially what's most important to ning the last part of my life: ıe

-В. (If y ference in Case of Terminal Condition you want to state what your preference is, initial one only.
-If you do not want to state Gerence here, cross through the whole section.) a If n ly doctors certify that my death from a terminal condition is imminent, even if lift taining procedures are used: e- 1 Keep me comfortable and allow natural death to occur.
-I do not want any medic interventions used to try to extend my life.
-I do not want to receive nutrition and fluids l tube or other medical means. al y >>0R<< >>UR<< 2.
-Keep me comfortable and allow natural death to occur.
-I do not want medical interventions used to try to extend my life.
-If I am unable to take enough nourishment by mouth, however, I want to receive nutrition and fluids by tube or other medical means.
-7 © >>0R<< 3.
-Try to extend my life for as long as possible, using all available interventions that in reasonable medical judgment would prevent or delay my death.
-If I am unable to take enough nourishment by mouth, I want to receive nutrition and fluids by tube or other medical means.
+A. : t ement of Goals and Values otional: Form valid if left blank) I want to say something about my goals and values, and especially what's most important to during the last part of my life: В. eference in Case of Terminal Condition (If y you want to state what your preference i eference here, cross through the whole sect s, initial one only.
+If you do not want to state a ion.)
+If n ny doctors certify that my death from a staining procedures are used: terminal condition is imminent, even if life- 1 Keep me comfortable and allow natural interventions used to try to extend my lift tube or other medical means. al death to occur.
+I do not want any medical e.
+I do not want to receive nutrition and fluids by >>OR<< © >>0R<< 2.
+Keep me comfortable and allow natural dinterventions used to try to extend my lift mouth, however, I want to receive nutriti eath to occur.
+I do not want medical e.
+If I am unable to take enough nourishment by on and fluids by tube or other medical means. >>0R<< · 3. reasonable medical judgment would prev ole, using all available interventions that in rent or delay my death.
+If I am unable to take receive nutrition and fluids by tube or other